-I am a pretty basic person when it comes to home decor.
-I don’t get real elaborate for seasonal decorations and prefer the ‘less is more’ approach to decorating.
-I love having a pretty wreath on my front porch and garage door, but I really hate the idea of making or buying a new wreath each time the seasons change.
-I’m not a super crafty person but I was able to decorate a wreath for all seasons.
+I am a pretty basic person when it comes to home decor and prefer the ‘less is more’ approach.
+Although I love having a pretty wreath on my front porch and garage door, I really hate the idea of making or buying a new wreath each time the seasons change.
+Since I’m not a super crafty person, I love the idea of a simple wreath that I can update each season.
+Here are some tips to help you create a wreath for all seasons using simple supplies and ribbon.

 Add a Bow